 What causes low blood sugar?

-In people with type 1 and type 2 diabetes, low blood sugars are generally caused by an imbalance of food, activity, and insulin — or other diabetes medications that lower blood sugar.
+In people with type 1 and type 2 diabetes, lows usually result from an imbalance of food, activity, and insulin or other diabetes medications.

 Tight blood sugar targets

-Read more about adjusting insulin doses, weight-loss, and exercise:
+Read more about adjusting insulin doses, weight loss, and exercise in the following articles:

 Tips for treating low blood sugars